Citrix Profile Management Settings

 Set processed groups.
 Lets you specify which groups are processed by Profile Management.
 Only the specified groups have their Profile Management settings processed.
 If left blank, all groups are processed.

 Set excluded groups.
-Allows you to specify which groups are excluded from Profile Management.
+Lets you specify which groups are excluded from Profile Management.

 Process logons of local administrators.
 If enabled, local administrator logons are treated the same was as non-admin logons for Profile Management.

 Set path to user store.
 Lets you specify the path to the user store directory.

 Enable active write back.
 If enabled, profiles are written back to the user store during the user’s session.
 This helps prevent data loss.

 Enable offline profile support.
 If enabled, profiles are cached locally for use while not connected.